CODT 1.0 Atlantic

 Excel tables identify a list of data with headers and provide additional functionality to manage and refer to the data.

-For Atlantic, this means the formulas refer to meaningful column names rather than letters, digits, and the $ sign.
+For Atlantic, the formulas refer to meaningful column names rather than letters, digits, and the $ sign.
 For example, the Entity-Relationship MDS Name formula becomes: =UNCAMEL([@Localname])

 Excel applies the formula automatically to the entire column.
 In other words, we don’t have to worry about named ranges and manually (or per macro) copy formulas.

-Tables make the Metadata Set transparent and reduces errors.
+Tables make the Metadata Set transparent and reduce errors.

 Excel Power Queries

 Power Query is data connectivity and transformation technology for external data sources.
-While there is no RDF-Store connector for Power Query available yet, CODT uses the technology to load the raw CSV query results and to move and transform data from Ontology to Entity-Relationship, and on to the tool-specific metadata set.
+While no RDF-Store connector for Power Query is available, CODT uses the technology to load the raw CSV query results and move and transform data from Ontology to Entity-Relationship onto the tool-specific metadata set.

 A Power Query screenshot of the Ontology Metadata Set connections.